Pablo123GitHub/CV/README.md

 - Ability to describe methodically the steps leading to the problem.
 - Welcoming any "*uncommon*" problem as it is always a good opportunity to learn and grow professionally.

 #### Communication

 - As tech support at Zendesk, I effectively communicated solutions found by our developers to our clients and provided feedback to our marketing and operations team as we developed our product.
 - Providing support in company events (Zendesk) when necessary (once or twice a year): meeting customers to give support on the product developed by the company.

-#### Internal promotion

-- I was recognised for my dedication to customer service and interest in technology and got promoted both at Kingston Technology and Zendesk.

 #### Languages